Leadership Programs

 Applications are accepted for Fall and Spring semesters.

-CLASS – Long Island
+CLASS – Specialized Cohorts

 “CLASS is hands-on and engaging and prepared me to be the leader I am today.
 The courses directly aligned with our current roles, teaching leadership from within.